verisianHQ/cdisc-rules-engine/tests/rule_integration_tests/README.md

 ## Rules preparation

-- go to rule editor (https://rule-editor.cdisc.org/)
+- go to CDISC rule editor (https://rule-editor.cdisc.org/)
 - remove all filters and get an export
 - put it into: `home + "/data/CORE/rules_dump_20250806.csv`
 - run all_rules_prep.ipynb notebook, using the repo's pyenv as the kernel